 - 6.2 Calculate the time interval per clock tick (How is this related to $\overline{T}$ ?).
 Does it appear that the clock tick is 1.0 seconds, as we assumed at the beginning?
 By how many % does your time differ from 1.0 seconds?
-What is the uncertainty in your estimate? - 6.3 Why is $\sigma{\rm m}$ used instead of $\sigma$ in the formula (5) above? - 6.4 Suppose you used the timer at the front of the room for timing measurements, assuming 1s/tick.
-Would doing so cause a systematic error in measurements of time intervals? - 6.5 Suppose the difference was statistically significant and you needed to use the large digital clock as a timer on another experiment.
-Based on your data, can you correct for its systematic error?
-Explain how you would give the best estimate (in seconds) of a time interval of 120 counts.
-What uncertainty would you report for that time interval? - 6.6 Suppose you had recorded only your first 3 measurements.
+What is the uncertainty in your estimate? - 6.5 Suppose you had recorded only your first 3 measurements.
 What would you have concluded about the existence of a significant discrepancy?
 Were the remaining measurements necessary in your opinion?
-Give a quantitative justification. - 6.7 Suppose you measured with the hand timer a different counter with a known period, and found your measured period was (statistically significantly) too low.
-What kind of flaw in your measurement procedures might have caused this bias? - 6.8 What was the muddiest point of this experiment?
+Give a quantitative justification. - 6.6 Suppose you measured with the hand timer a different counter with a known period, and found your measured period was (statistically significantly) too low.
+What kind of flaw in your measurement procedures might have caused this bias? - 6.7 What was the muddiest point of this experiment?
 Where, specifically, should the write-up be improved?